 If your home is already equipped with a land line, a new installation will not be required.
 However, since Deutsche Telekom owns most of the lines, you will have to check with the provider of your choice if your line is covered by their services and what steps are necessary to get connected.

 Once all technical requirements are met, you can register.
 You will have to fill in a subscription form, provide identification documents and proof of address.
 The installation may take 2-3 days (remotely) and fees apply.
 In some cases a technician may be sent to set up your connection.

 If you bring a phone from your home country, check compatibility in advance or consider purchasing a new one.
 In many cases it’s sufficient to just exchange the connection cable.
 Once your land line has been installed, your phone bill will be sent monthly.
 You are required to settle it within the next 14 days.
 Otherwise, your land line could be disconnected.
 An Einzugsermächtigung, an authorization for payment by direct debit is the most common payment method in Germany.

 Good to know:

 In general, local and international calls are charged per minute.
-Moreover, call rates vary according to the distance and call duration.
-Calls made between 6 pm and 9 am the next day, as well as those passed during holidays and week-ends are generally cheaper.
-As regards international calls, you can inquire on rates with your operator.
+Call rates vary according to the distance and call duration.
+Calls made between 6pm and 9am the next day, as well as those made during holidays and week-ends may bey cheaper.

-In some cases, you may hear a pre-recorded message, such as "Kein Anschluss unter dieser Nummber" meaning "The number you have called is not available" or "Anschluss Dieser ist nicht vorübergehend erreichbar" meaning "The number you requested is temporarily unavailable".
+In some cases, you may hear a pre-recorded message, such as "Kein Anschluss unter dieser Nummer" meaning "The number you have called does not exist" or " Dieser Anschluss ist vorübergehend nicht erreichbar" meaning "The number you requested is temporarily unavailable".

 Make sure you have a phone directory nearby before making calls.
 Note that the German prefixes are quite complex, especially for newcomers.
 Thus, to make calls in the region where you have settled, you simply have to dial your contact's phone number.
 To call another region, dial the area code followed by the phone number.